CopernicaMarketingSoftware/Documentation/Mailerq/delivery-limits.md

 Just like the IP and domain limits the settings in the configuration file are the default settings MailerQ falls back on when there are no domain specific settings.

-The following options are available for connections:
+The following options are available in your config file.
+These settings are only used for domains that have no specific limits set:

 ```
 connection-maxmessages:     <messages>